AdrienC21/vulpes/README.md

 ## Acknowledgment

-- Lazy Predict by Shankar Rao Pandala (and some contributors) for the inspiration.
-Even though it is older and it offers less functionnalities, it is the first package to my knowledge that, in the same way, allows to test many models.
+- Shankar Rao Pandala (and some contributors).
+Their package (Lazy Predict) has been an inspiration.

 ## License